vlstill/presentations/concur_s2017/pres.md

 $$\forall a \exists y \forall z.\ (x \lor y \lor ¬z) \land (¬y \lor ¬x)$$

-*   every existential variable can depend on value of any universally-quantified variables before it in the prefix
+*   every existential variable can depend on value of any of the universally-quantified variables before it in the prefix
 *   \PSPACE-complete

 ## Complexity: DQBF